AmusedDiffuser/BlenderOSC/Development-Guidelines.md

 [return to top](Development concepting-and-guidelines)

-## Brief summary of why this approach is good:
+## Brief summary of why this approach is good

 - This approach is feasible because it uses existing tools that are compatible with Reaper and Blender, and that provide comprehensive features for creating MIDI/OSC learn mappings and OSC nodes.